-All rights reserved © 2013-2019 by José María Foces Morán and José María Foces Vivancos
+All rights reserved © 2013-2022 by José María Foces Morán and José María Foces Vivancos

-Every computer connects to the Internet by means of a network adapter card, normally one such card suffices.
+Internet end systems, or Internet hosts, connect to Internet by means of a Networ Interface Card.
 The PCs in our laboratories use the Linux operating system in one of its several flavors (Debian, Ubuntu, Fedora, etc).
-In this laboratory practice we set out to understand the basic commands that allow our system to communicate in Internet.
-You can check the commands and processes explained hereon by using your own laptop or one of our lab PCs.
+In this laboratory practice we set out to understand the basic commands that allow our system to communicate in Internet, monitor and manage that connection.
+You can check the commands and processes explained hereon by using your own laptop or one of the PCs in Lab B6.